shribr/copilot-webapp-demo/README_CHATWORKFLOW.md

 7. **Render Response**:
    - The response from the AI service is rendered in a new chat bubble with tabs for different types of content (e.g., answer, thought process, supporting content).

-### JavaScript Functions

-The `script.js` file contains various functions that handle different aspects of the web application's functionality.
-Below is a list of these functions and their purposes:

-- `clearChatDisplay`: Clears the chat display.
-- `clearFileInput`: Clears the file input.
-- `createSidenavLinks`: Creates side navigation links based on the configuration.
-- `createTabContent`: Creates tab contents for displaying responses.
-- `createTabs`: Creates tabs for displaying responses.
-- `deleteDocuments`: Deletes documents.
-- `fetchConfig`: Fetches the configuration from the `config.json` file.
-- `formatBytes`: Converts bytes to KB/MB.
-- `generateEmbeddingAsync`: Generates embeddings using Azure OpenAI Service.
-- `getAnswersFromAzureSearch`: Gets answers from Azure Search.
-- `getAnswersFromPublicInternet`: Gets answers from the public internet using Azure OpenAI Service.
-- `getDocuments`: Fetches documents from Azure Storage.
-- `getQueryParam`: Gets a query parameter from the URL.
-- `getSasToken`: Gets a SAS token from Azure Key Vault.
-- `getSasTokenOld`: Gets a SAS token from an Azure Function App.
-- `isQuestion`: Checks if a text is a question.
-- `postQuestion`: Posts a question to the chat display.
-- `rephraseResponseFromAzureOpenAI`: Rephrases text using Azure OpenAI Service.
-- `rephraseResponseText`: Rephrases text using Azure OpenAI Service.
-- `renderDocuments`: Renders documents in the document list.
-- `runSearchIndexer`: Runs the search indexer after a new file is uploaded.
-- `setChatDisplayHeight`: Sets the height of the chat display container.
-- `setSiteLogo`: Sets the site logo based on the configuration.
-- `showResponse`: Shows responses to questions.
-- `showToastNotification`: Shows a toast notification.
-- `sortAnswers`: Sorts answers based on their keys.
-- `sortDocuments`: Sorts documents based on the specified criteria.
-- `toggleAllCheckboxes`: Toggles all checkboxes in the document list.
-- `toggleDisplay`: Toggles between chat and document screens.
-- `updateFileCount`: Updates the file count display.
-- `updatePlaceholder`: Updates the placeholder text for the file input.
-- `uploadFilesToAzure`: Uploads files to Azure Storage.

 ### Summary